milesdaudistel/notes/notes.md

 Here, worker is the template method, whose work submethod gets replaced for each different worker.
 The term `hook` is often used for the parts of the template that the user fills in.

-`Framework` is just a bunch of template methods put together.
-A framework is constricting to the user, offering them less flexibility, in return for making implementation a lot less of a hassle.
-The term framework is usually used in web / enterprise programming.
-I wouldn't say a single library is a framework because a library is a tool for a kind of _computational_ task.
-A framework is for ...
-I'll say product-creation tasks for now.
-Web framework, graphical framework, etc.

 `Pagination` Lets say you have some application, and a user makes a really big request, for 1000 pictures, let's say.
 The apps UI would take forever to render 1000 pictures all at once.
 You could either

 a) go through with the request and make the user wait a few minutes